Clarification comes on cannabis scheduling in the Medicines Act

 In terms of the amendments made to the schedules of the Medicines Act, CBD remains a schedule 4 substance, except in two circumstances:

 - In complementary medicines containing no more than 600mg CBD per sales pack, providing a maximum daily dose of 20mg of CBD, and making a general health enhancement, health maintenance or relief of minor symptoms (low-risk) claim (schedule 0); or

 - Where the processed products made from cannabis raw plant material intended for ingestion, containing 0.0075% or less of CBD, where only the naturally occurring quantity of cannabinoids found in the source material are contained in the product (also Schedule 0).

 From this update, and with the inclusion of this information on CBD in schedule 4, it would appear that the minister of health and the SA Health Products Regulatory Authority (SAHPRA) have attempted to address the matter of control over what goes into the local market by including some information from the previous exemption in the actual schedules, providing a more concrete and long-term solution to the many questions surrounding this specific aspect of CBD.

-As expected, cannabis (or dagga or marijuana), the whole plant or any portion or product thereof remains included under schedule 7 with specific reference to the exceptions where different schedules apply to different types and applications of cannabis.
-Exclusions to this include:
+As expected, cannabis (or dagga or marijuana), the whole plant or any portion or product thereof is excluded from schedule 7.

 - When cannabis is separately specified in the schedules, for example in schedule 4 and/or schedule 6; or